Full Members' Cup

 The Full Members' Cup was an association football cup competition held in English football from 1985 to 1992.
 It was also known under its sponsored names of the Simod Cup from 1987 to 1989 and the Zenith Data Systems Cup from 1989 to 1992.

 The competition was created after the 1985 Heysel Stadium disaster, when English clubs were banned from European competition, as an additional competition for clubs in the top two English League divisions.
-The competition's name refers to the clubs that were Full Members of the Football League, with full voting rights; teams from the lower two divisions were Associate Members and were only eligible for the Associate Members' Cup (now known as the EFL Trophy).
+The competition's name refers to the clubs that were Full Members of the Football League, with full voting rights; teams from the lower two divisions were Associate Members and already competed for the Associate Members' Cup (now known as the EFL Trophy).
 The initial Full Members' Cup did not include the six teams that had qualified for 1985–86 European competitions, as these played in the Super Cup instead.

 While the European ban of English clubs was partially lifted for 1990–91, and fully lifted for 1991–92, the Full Members' Cup survived through the end of 1991–92, its seventh season.
 The competition was then cancelled the following season when the Football League First Division was superseded by the Premier League as the top division, with clubs in the second tier entering a revived Anglo-Italian Cup.

 Seven finals took place between 1986 and 1992.
 Blackburn Rovers and Reading were the only Second Division teams to win the cup.

 Chelsea and Nottingham Forest were the most successful teams in the competition, with both of them winning it twice.